carmen-timpau/BBO-Capstone-Project/README.md

 <ins> **Initial Data for all 8 Black-Box Functions to be Maximised:** </ins>

 Can be found in the `initial_data/` folder attached to this repository as `.npy` files.
-The full initial data formatted as a dictionary can also be accessed via the pickle file `wk1_input_data.pkl` inside the same folder.
+Additionally, the full initial dataset formatted as a dictionary is accessible via `wk1_input_data.pkl` inside the same directory.

 Research documentation and dicussions are logged in `strategy_discussion.md` and `strategy_summary.md` files within each week's folder.